-Master’s Research: At SUNY-ESF, I researched how the resource base in small pools influenced the primary consumers of these pools: amphibians.
-I compared how different types of sediment (mineral vs. organic) and plant litter (mixed deciduous, coniferous, grasses) influenced algal growth and the development of wood frog tadpoles (Lithobates sylvaticus).
+Master’s Research: At SUNY-ESF, I researched how different basal resources influenced amphibian consumers in small ponds.
+I compared how different types of sediment and plant litter influenced algal growth and the development of wood frog tadpoles (Rana sylvatica).
 I found that mineral sediments reduced tadpole survival and that although plant litter types differed in nutrient composition, the differences did not influence tadpoles.
-My findings suggest that algae might be a more important food resource for tadpoles than leaf litter.
-The project taught me the benefits of assessing pools from an interdisciplinary, whole-ecosystem approach, and I am thankful for my advisor James Gibbs and also a very-invested committee member, Kim Schulz.
-Like all research, my M.S. work led to many more questions which I hope to pursue in my doctoral studies!
+My findings highlight that wetland restoration efforts should use organic sediment additions, and leaf litter type may not matter for tadpole development.

 Undergraduate Honors Thesis: While at Denison University (Granville, OH), I worked with Dr. Rebecca Homan researching amphibian demography and distribution at a vernal pool.
-I spent many hours muddy and happy, studying spotted salamanders (Ambystoma maculatum), wood frogs, and American toads (Anaxyrus americanus).
+We found that adult and juvenile wood frogs, spotted salamanders (Ambystoma maculatum), and American toads (Bufo americanus) migrated in non-random directions to and from the focal vernal pool.
 It was through this research that I became interested in amphibian ecology and conservation.

-A non-biology but really cool project with USGS: As an undergraduate, I had the opportunity to join a professor’s (Dr. Abram Kaplan) consulting team to evaluate the Leadership Program at the USGS.
+A non-biology project with USGS: As an undergraduate, I worked with Dr. Abram Kaplan’s consulting team to evaluate the USGS Leadership Program.
 The USGS strives to form a leadership-centered culture where they train employees to demonstrate leadership behavior, in hope that leadership will then diffuse through the organization.
 We conducted surveys of leadership course participants, co-workers of participants, and employees at-large in the USGS to evaluate how well leadership spread within the organization.